magento/pwa-studio/venia-integration-tests/README.md

 ## Run tests in headless mode

-Running tests in the headless mode is the preferred option when testing in the CI.
-Before updating/creating the tests please run the tests in the headless mode to make sure they are running as expected.
+Running tests in the headless mode is the preferred option when testing in the Continuous Integration.
+Before updating/creating any tests, please run the test suite in headless mode to make sure they are running as expected.

+Run the following command to test in headless mode:

+`yarn test:headless`

-`yarn test:headless` runs the tests in headless mode.
-It takes `--url` or `--baseUrl` as a required CLI argument.
-The URL provided will be used to run the tests against.
+Use the **required** `--url` or `--baseUrl` parameter to provide the URL of **your storefront application** the tests will run against.

-`yarn test:headless` also takes couple other arguments:
+`yarn test:headless` also accepts the following arguments:

 `--help`: Show all the CLI arguments supported by the headless mode

-`--parallel` or `-p`: Will take a number argument.
-Number provided will represent the number of parallel async processes that will be used to speed up the tests.
+`--threads` or `-t`: Will take a number argument that specifies the number of parallel async processes that will be used to speed up the tests.

 ___Note___: _After testing we realized 4 is the best option while running locally.
-Adding more proccess might create more overhead so make sure you take due diligence while using this option._
+Adding more proccess might create more overhead, so make sure you take due diligence while using this option._

 `--update` or `-u`: Use this option if you want to update the snapshots.